Let That Be Your Last Battlefield: Production

 The script for the story was developed from a story outline written by Gene L. Coon under his pen name Lee Cronin.
 This was Gene Coon's final episode.

 Although Gene Roddenberry liked it, it was initially rejected by NBC studio executive Stanley Robertson.
 The look of the aliens Bele and Lokai was decided only a week before filming began, based on an offhand comment by director Jud Taylor.
 The half white-half black makeup led to criticism of the episode as heavy-handed.

 The script evolved from an outline by Barry Trivers for a possible first season episode called "A Portrait in Black and White".
 The script was accepted for the third season following budget cuts.

 "Let That Be Your Last Battlefield" is significant in the Star Trek universe for the first appearance of a self-destruct system (as opposed to an improvised self-destruction process).
 It did not originate the concept, which appeared previously in the film Forbidden Planet (1956), but the self-destruct system has appeared as a plot device in many subsequent Star Trek stories.
-The self-destruction sequence codes 11A, 11A2B, 1B2B3 and the final code 000 destruct-0 from the episode were used again verbatim in Star Trek III: The Search For Spock to destroy the Enterprise in that film.
+The self-destruction sequence codes 11A, 11A2B, 1B2B3 and the final code 000 destruct-0 from the episode were used again verbatim in Star Trek III: The Search For Spock to destroy Enterprise in that film.